atlantadoulaconnect/adc-app/README.md

 ### Pre-Requisites
 _Minimum requirements that are needed to be able to run this application_
-1. An Android phone with operating system 5.1 Lollipop (API 22) or later \n OR an iPhone with operating system iOS 12 or later
+1. An Android phone with operating system 5.1 Lollipop (API 22) or later
+      OR an iPhone with operating system iOS 12 or later
 2. 100 MB of free storage on your device